2jfw/Uniflat-Theme-Showcase-And-Editor/README.md

 ### Compile

-- Requires as3 Starling and Feathers
+- Requires as3 Starling, Feathers and ColorPicker Extension by pol2095

 ### Credits